merklol/Alin-Chinese/README.md

 </p>

 <p align="center">
-AlinChinese is a good start for people who learn Chinese or are curious about the Chinese language.<br>It has summarized, for you, all the key points of Chinese grammar (patterns/words/expressions) that beginners need to master in the first stage, which is concise and easy to understand.
+Alin Chinese is a good start for people who learn Chinese or are curious about the Chinese language.<br>It has summarized, for you, all the key points of Chinese grammar (patterns/words/expressions) that beginners need to master in the first stage, which is concise and easy to understand.
 </p>

 <p align="center">